 - Queen Bed, Table Bed (Double), Sleeper Sofa (Double)

 The suites are great options for large families and those traveling with extended families.
-If you would like to view the room photos, they are available here on Disney’s site.
+If you want to view the room photos, they are available here on Disney’s site.

-Family suites do run considerably higher in price than a standard room at a value resort.
-However, they are much less in comparison to a 2 bedroom villa resort like Disney’s Riviera.
+Family suites run considerably higher in price than a standard room at a value resort.
+However, they are much less than a two-bedroom villa resort like Disney’s Riviera.

-Overall, the Disney World Cars hotel is an enjoyable resort with unique accommodations.
-While there are a few trade-offs of staying at a value resort, areas like this make it worthwhile.
+Overall, the Disney World Cars hotel is an enjoyable resort area with unique accommodations.
+While there are a few trade-offs of staying at a Disney value resort, these areas make it worthwhile.

-I highly recommend trying a stay here when traveling with smaller children.
-I’m sure they will be happy with your resort choice.
+If you have small children, we recommend planning a stay here.
+They will likely love the resort.
 And if the kids are happy, mom and dad are too, right?

-Leave me a comment below and let me know your thoughts on the Disney World Cars hotel section.
+What are your thoughts on the Disney World Cars hotel section?
 Have you stayed here?
 Do you have Cars fans in your family?